Motor Truck Cargo Protection

 Next year, Progressive or another provider might offer a better deal:)

-That’s why we shop around for you at every renewal—we do the work, so you don’t have to!
+That’s why at CIS we shop around for you at every renewal—we do the work, so you don’t have to!

 We’re a small, family-owned agency, and we’ve been helping small businesses and new ventures like yours since 2002.

-Check out our CIS 5 Star Google Reviews to see why so many small Motor Carriers and Owner Operators choose CIS!
+Just check out our CIS 5 Star Google Reviews to see why so many Motor Carriers and Owner Operators choose CIS!

-Just starting to plan your new small trucking business?
+Just starting to plan your new trucking business?

 Give us a quick call—we’re happy to chat and share some free tips to help you get started without breaking the bank.